- Antonio Giovinazzi

 He switched back to single seaters midway through the season and drove in Auto GP (formerly F3000), taking the championship despite only competing in two thirds of the events.
 He also made a return to GP2 with DAMS and finished on the podium twice at four race meetings.

 In 2011 he was offered a full drive at DAMS in GP2 and was appointed as one of Renault's 'third drivers'.
-He took the title with three races remaining before driving for Renault in Friday practice at the final two rounds of the season, impressing enough to be given a second chance in F1 as Kimi Raikkonen's team-mate at the newly-branded Lotus team.
+He took the GP2 title with three races remaining before driving for Renault in Friday practice at the final two rounds of the season, impressing enough to be given a second chance in F1 as Kimi Raikkonen's team-mate at the newly-branded Lotus team.

 His return to F1 saw flashes of brilliance and three podium finishes, but it was also tainted by a series of first-lap incidents.
-The worst was at Spa-Francorchamps where he took out Fernando Alonso, Lewis Hamilton and the two Saubers in a crash that could have had very serious consequences.
-The stewards banned him for the following event in Italy and he was under pressure for the remainder of the season to stay out of trouble.
+The worst was at Spa-Francorchamps where he took out Fernando Alonso, Lewis Hamilton and two Saubers in a crash that could have had very serious consequences.
+The stewards banned him from the following event in Italy and he was under pressure for the remainder of the season to stay out of trouble.

-Grosjean's improvement made him a real candidate for race wins in 2014 but the campaign was a disaster.
+Grosjean's improvement made for new levels of optimism in 2014, but the campaign was a disaster.
 After missing the first test, Lotus and Renault struggled with reliability and Grosjean could only manage a pair of points-scoring finishes.
-However, the arrival of Mercedes engines gives renewed optimism for 2015, with the Frenchman remaining at Lotus for another year.
+A return to the podium followed in 2015 despite Lotus struggling for money throughout year.

 Strengths and Weaknesses